zdirtywork/Unity-Bug-Report-Playable-IN-38581/README.md

 the execution mode of the Editor(AUTOMATIC or FRAME-BY-FRAME).

 Specifically, the issue manifests as follows:
 a.
-When `Time.deltaTime == 1`, the differences between the two animations start to become noticeable from the 3rd frame.
+When `Time.timeScale == 1`, the differences between the two animations start to become noticeable from the 3rd frame.
 b.
-When `Time.deltaTime >= 0.85`, the two animations remain consistent.
+When `Time.timeScale >= 0.85`, the two animations remain consistent.
 c.
-When `Time.deltaTime >= 2`, the difference between the two animations is very small, and the larger the value of Time.deltaTime, the smaller the difference between the animations.
+When `Time.timeScale >= 2`, the difference between the two animations is very small, and the larger the value of Time.timeScale, the smaller the difference between the animations.
 d.
 When played FRAME BY FRAME, the two animations always remain consistent.
 e.
-When `Time.deltaTime == 1`, playing the first 3 frames FRAME BY FRAME,
+When `Time.timeScale == 1`, playing the first 3 frames FRAME BY FRAME,
    and then switching to automatic playback, the two animations can also always remain consistent.

 In addition, `AnimationStream.velocity` and `AnimationStream.angularVelocity` are affected by `Time.timeScale`,